BonoCocoa/web-skills/README.md

 ## ➤ FAQ

-### What is Translation WebSite?
+### What is Translation Website?

-Translation WebSite is a Web-based translation tool, Most translators use these kinds of tools also are suitable solutions to manage your translation projects and collaborate with teams across your organization.
-It provides an advanced translation management system for localization professionals with a simple intuitive interface that anyone in your company can use.
+Translation Website is a Web-based translation tool, Most translators use these kinds of tools also are suitable solutions to manage your translation projects and collaborate with teams across your organization.
+It provides an advanced translation management system for localization professionals with a simple, intuitive interface that anyone in your company can use.
 <p>
-Example website
+Example websites
 <ul>
  <li><a href="https://weblate.org/ko/" target="_blank">https://weblate.org/ko/</a></li>
  <li><a href="https://crowdin.com/" target="_blank">https://crowdin.com/</a></li>